taocpp/PEGTL/doc/Actions-and-States.md

 Another solution is to undo the effects of the Action attached to `A` in case the encompassing `seq< A, B >` (or `seq< A, C >`) fail.

-The advantage of this approach is that the implementation of the Action for `A` can pretend that is only called when really needed.
+The advantage of this approach is that the implementation of the Action for `A` can pretend that it is only called when really needed.
 The disadvantage is that there is no function on the Action that is called in the case of failure which requires the user to either write a custom `match()` function in the Action for `seq< A, B >` or to implement the `failure()` function in a custom [Control class](Control-and-Normal.md).

 #### Manual Commit